hexylena/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 ### Read and interpret raw GLM outputs

-The three outputs for each time the population GLM tool runs are the same as in the community GLM tool described in the previous part 3.
-1. 1.
+The three outputs for each time the population GLM tool runs are the same as in the community GLM tool described in the previous part, ["Compute GLMMs and create plots on Community metrics"](#compute-glmms-and-create-plots-on-community-metrics).
 Read and interpret raw GLM outputs.
 For the need of this tutorial, we'll be analyzing only the `BITS` survey analysis results.

 #### First output: 'GLM - results from your population analysis'